sswam/allemande/doc/nsfw/intro.md

 > hey Ally, you're looking fine, girl!
 > Can you help run a sexy photoshoot, @lori?
 > Xilu, please draw a nude guy or lady!
-> Do you know any brunettes who might be up for sexy role-play, Yenta?
+> Do you know any brunettes who might be up for sexy role-play, Shiksa?

 Send an empty message to continue AI conversations, this called a "poke".